Ruby Laser Treatment Melbourne

 ruby laser sunspot removal melbourne

-What are the possible adverse outcomes of treatment?
+What are the risks and side effects of treatment?

-• Post-inflammatory hyperpigmentation is a brown mark left on the skin after treatment that usually takes some months to fade with the assistance of lightening agents.
+• Post-inflammatory hyperpigmentation: a brown mark left on the skin after treatment that usually takes some months to fade with the assistance of lightening agents.

-Why should I choose Victorian Cosmetic Institute as my provide of laser treatments?
+Why should I choose Victorian Cosmetic Institute as my provide of ruby laser treatments?

-At Victorian Cosmetic Institute, we use the latest laser technology to perform your treatment.
-The Ruby laser is a laser for the removal of pigmentation and tattoos.
+At Victorian Cosmetic Institute, we use the most reliable laser technology to perform your treatment, and we have utilised the Ruby laser for the removal of pigmentation, including freckles and sun spots, since 2006 with consistent results.

-Our practitioners are highly experienced in laser treatments, and will be able to give you advice during your initial consultation.
+Our practitioners are highly experienced in laser treatments, and will be able to assess your pigmentation and provide a detailed treatment plan to suit your particular requirements.

-The first step is simply contacting us for your initial laser skin rejuvenation consultation, where we will discuss with you what is a realistic and achievable outcome, and what to expect from your laser treatment.
+The first step is to contact us for your initial consultation, where we will discuss with you what is a realistic and achievable outcome, and what to expect from your laser treatment.